3top1a/3top1a/README.md

 </div>

 - 🔭 I’m currently working on random small things
+- 🌱 I’m currently learning EDA
 - 📫 How to reach me: 3top1a#5483
-- 🐧 Been using linux since 2019,
+- 🐧 Been using linux since 2016, full time since 2019

 #### Stats